-- Q. Why did I receive these proxy materials?
-A. We are providing these proxy materials to you in connection with the solicitation by our Board of proxies to be voted at the 2018 Annual Meeting, to be held at the Killington Grand Hotel, located at 228 East Mountain Road, Killington, Vermont 05751, on Friday, June 1, 2018 at 10:00 a.m.
-Eastern Time. - Q. What is included in the proxy materials?A. The proxy materials include this proxy statement, a proxy card and our 2017 Annual Report, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2017. - A. Our Board unanimously recommends that you vote your shares as follows: - "FOR" the election of the three Class III directors nominated by our Board as set forth in this proxy statement; - "FOR" the approval, in an advisory "say-on-pay" vote, of the compensation of our named executive officers; and - "FOR" the ratification of the appointment of RSM US LLP as our independent auditors for the fiscal year ending December 31, 2018. - the A. Our Board fixed April 13, 2018 as the record date for the 2018 Annual Meeting.
+- Q. Why did I receive these proxy materials? - A. We are providing these proxy materials to you in connection with the solicitation by our Board of proxies to be voted at the 2018 Annual Meeting, to be held at the Killington Grand Hotel, located at 228 East Mountain Road, Killington, Vermont 05751, on Friday, June 1, 2018 at 10:00 a.m.
+Eastern Time. - Q. What is included in the proxy materials? - A. The proxy materials include this proxy statement, a proxy card and our 2017 Annual Report, which includes our Annual Report on Form 10-K for the fiscal year ended December 31, 2017. - Q. What are the recommendations of the Board? - A. Our Board unanimously recommends that you vote your shares as follows: - "FOR" the election of the three Class III directors nominated by our Board as set forth in this proxy statement: - "FOR" the approval, in an advisory "say-on-pay" vote, of the compensation of our named executive officers; and - "FOR" the ratification of the appointment of RSM US LLP as our independent auditors for the fiscal year ending December 31, 2018. - Q. Who can vote at the 2018 Annual Meeting and what are the voting rights of such stockholders? - A. Our Board fixed April 13, 2018 as the record date for the 2018 Annual Meeting.
 If you were a stockholder of record on the record date, you are entitled to vote (in person or by proxy) all of the shares that you held on that date at the 2018 Annual Meeting and at any postponement, adjournment, rescheduling or continuation thereof.